Posted in Criminal Defense on June 30, 2018

 In addition to jail time, the court may also sentence additional fines, restitution, or other punishments deemed necessary based on the extent of the crime.
 A sentence will also consider the value of items stolen during the robbery under laws pertaining to theft.

 Theft, burglary, and robbery are three distinct crimes with different legal repercussions, though people use them in everyday conversation interchangeably.
-If you need help after an arrest in Arizona for any of these three charges, talk with an experienced Glendale criminal defense lawyer.

-Though often equated with theft, does not have to involve the act of theft or stealing.
+Though often equated with theft, it does not have to involve the act of theft or stealing.
 Instead, burglary is the unlawful entry into a structure with the intent of committing a crime.
 The person does not even need to commit the crime to receive a charge of burglary.
 Like theft, burglary is a crime against property.

 Possible Robbery Defenses